smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **MIFABOMA**

+• New Commands:

-• Added the new Slice and Flip On Axis tools.
+  • Slice and Flip On Axis tools.